Greenland and the European Union: EU–Greenland partnership

 Greenland is eligible for EU funding.
 Between 2007 and 2013, the EU allocated approximately €190 million, and between 2014 and 2020, €217.8 million are planned for sustainable development, with focus on education.
 In 2015, a joint declaration about closer relations between EU and Greenland was signed by Denmark, Greenland and the EU.

 In March 2015, the President of the EU Commission, the Prime Minister of Denmark and the Greenland Premier signed 'an umbrella' framework document outlining EU-Greenland relations, a "Joint Declaration on relations between the European Union, on the one hand, and the Government of Greenland and the Government of Denmark, on the other".
 By this document, the EU confirms its long lasting links with Greenland and reiterates the geostrategic importance of Greenland for the EU.

 The Brexit debate has reignited talk about the EU in Greenland, and there have been calls for the island to rejoin the Union.
+In 2024 an opinion poll found that 60 percent of Greenland's population would vote in favour of re-joining the EU, an increase from 2021 where only 40 percent were in favour.

 Outside the EU

-Greenland originally joined the then-European Community with Denmark in 1973.
+Greenland originally joined the then-European Communities with Denmark in 1973.
 At that time Greenland had no autonomy from Denmark, which it gained in 1979.
 Greenland achieved some special treatment such as restrictions on business for non-residents and fisheries.
 Greenland got the right to one European Parliament member in the parliament election 1979.